ratchek/dont-break-the-chain-backend/README.md

 # Intro
 This project is a **very** basic API for a don't break the chain calendar app.
-It supports different calendars for different users.
+It supports getting and saving different calendars for different users.
-Check "TODO" to find a list of things it does not support (including but not limited to authentication!).
+Check "TODO" to find a list of things it does not support (including, but not limited to user authentication!)

 # Setup
 ## Environment